 Isle Royale National Park is yet another island you can only visit by boat, making it one of the least visited national parks but also one of the best national parks to visit.
 This 45-mile-long secluded island sees just 25,000 visitors a year, so you probably won’t spot anyone else on the trails.

 To get to the island, you’ll need to take a three-hour ferry or 45-minute seaplane from either Michigan or Minnesota.
 Make reservations for the ferry or plane early.
-The number of daily visitors to Isle Royale is restricted, so spots to access the islands book out months in advance.
+The number of daily visitors to Isle Royale is restricted, so spots to access the islands are booked out months in advance.

 Ten major ones happened right near Isle Royale, giving certified scuba divers the opportunity to explore the wreckage up close.